-NF-e 5.0 — new e-invoice layout for the Tax Reform
+NF-e 5.0 — the e-invoice adapted to the Tax Reform (NT 2025.002)

 Key changes vs. NF-e 4.0